wp-plugins/custom-content-shortcode/readme.txt

 		[content field="image"]
 	[/loop]

-For an image field, Advanced Custom Fields gives you an option of return value as: image ID, image URL, or image object.
+For an image field, Advanced Custom Fields gives you an option to return its value as: image ID, image URL, or image object.
 Tell the *content* shortcode how to handle the image by setting the *in* parameter as: *id*, *url*, or *image object*.
 The default is *image object*.

 	[content field="image" in="url"]

 To display a specific subfield only, use the *content* shortcode by itself like this:

 	[content field="boxes" row="1" sub="title"]

+= Live Edit for content and fields =

+To enable front-end editing, install and activate [Live Edit](http://wordpress.org/plugins/live-edit/), and wrap the content you'd like to edit with the following shortcode.

+*Enable live edit of post title and content*

+	[live-edit]
+	Here is an article you can edit from the front-end.
+	[/live-edit]

+*Enable live edit for title, content and additional fields*

+	[live-edit field="product-name, image, description"]
+	...
+	[/live-edit]

+*Enable live edit for specific fields only*

+	[live-edit only="post_content"]
+	...
+	[/live-edit]

+If Live Edit is active, and the user is logged-in and has *post edit* capability, there will be an Edit button on the top right corner of the container.
+Otherwise the shortcode just displays the content normally.

 = Custom content management =